callumquirky/portfolio-v2/README.md

 * A custom font and colour scheme to add a personal flair.

-* Hover effects for cards on the portfolio, that displays further information and buttons to deployed sites and GitHub repos,
+* Hover effects for cards on the portfolio, that display further information and buttons to deployed sites and GitHub repos,

 ![Alt text](/images/hover-effect-example.PNG)